zypA13510/librespeed/doc.md

     }
     ```

-Note that this will add `mpot`:`true` to the parameters sent to the speedtest worker.
+Note that this will add `mpot`:`true` to the parameters sent to the speed test worker.

 ##### addTestPoints(list)
 Same as addTestPoint, but you can pass an array of servers